 Located in the theme park capital of the world about 45 minutes away from the likes of Walt Disney World, Universal Orlando, and SeaWorld Orlando, Legoland Florida has plenty of competition.
-But, by featuring its iconic toy brand and catering to families with kids 13 and under, it has carved out a niche that helps distinguish it from its competitors.
+But, by featuring its iconic toy brand and catering to families with pre-teens, it has carved out a niche that helps distinguish it from its competitors.
 There are some great things to do at the park.
-If you're thinking of visiting, you'll want to make sure to check out Legoland's ten very best things.
+If you're thinking of visiting, you'll want to make sure to check out Legoland's ten very best rides and other things to do.

 01 of 10